The History of Champagne Pol Roger

 In spite of many obstacles to export, namely prohibition in the United States and the Russian Revolution, Pol Roger continued to expand and grow the brand overseas.

 In 1927 Jacques Pol-Roger, Maurice’s son, joined the firm, marking the arrival of a third generation.
 In 1933, Jacques married Odette, one of General Wallace’s three daughters known as ‘The Wallace Collection’ famed for their beauty.
 Odette had a style and wit that sparkled as vividly as the champagne she came to represent.

-In November 1945, at a luncheon given by the British Ambassador to France, Duff Cooper, Odette Pol-Roger was sat beside the Prime Minister, Winston Churchill, with whom she struck up an instant rapport.
-A friendship was born which continued until Churchill’s death, creating links between the Pol-Roger and Churchill families which are still as strong to this day.
+In November 1944, at a luncheon given by the British Ambassador to France, Duff Cooper, Odette Pol-Roger was sat beside the Prime Minister, Winston Churchill, with whom she struck up an instant rapport.
+A friendship was born which continued until Churchill’s death, creating links between the Pol-Roger and Churchill families which remain strong to this day.

 1946 – 1999